panoslin/LinkedinJobHotKeys/README.md

-**Ctrl + x: Hotkey for Easy Apply & Next Step**
+**`Ctrl + x`: Hotkey for Easy Apply & Next Step**

 - Apply for the current job posting instantly.
 - Click through next steps in the application process like a breeze.
+- **Auto-Fill Forms**: Personal information fields are automatically filled using your details from personalInfo.json.

-**Shift + Ctrl + x: Hotkey for Next Job Posting**
+**`Shift + Ctrl + x`: Hotkey for Next Job Posting**

 - Skip to the next job that’s NOT viewed and NOT applied for yet.
 - Effortlessly turn the page to find more opportunities.

-**Auto Form Filling**

-- Automatically uncheck the “Follow Company” box to keep things tidy.
-- Check the EEO Form box and select “Prefer Not To Disclose” with no hassle.
+- **Auto-Download JD**: Automatically downloads the job description of the current job.

+**`Ctrl + d`: Download Job Description**
+- Manually download the job description of the current job posting.

 **Auto-Advance to the Next Job**

-- Once you’ve completed an application, the extension automatically jumps to the next NOT viewed & NOT applied job, keeping the momentum going!
+- Once you’ve completed an application, the extension automatically downloads the job description for your records and seamlessly moves on to the next available opportunity, keeping the momentum going!